cheat/cheat/README.md

 Contributing
 ------------
-If you would like to contribute cheetsheets for program functionality, please fork this repository, make your chanages, and send me a pull request.
+If you would like to contribute cheetsheets or program functionality, please fork this repository, make your chanages, and send me a pull request.